ONSAS/ONSAS.docs/docs/src/howtouse/creatingModels.md

 ```math
 [ global/local,\,  variable/constant,\,  f_x,\, m_x,\,  f_y,\, m_y,\,  f_z,\,  m_z,  q ]
 ```
 where $q$ is an optional entry representing the input heat flow.
+In addition, the user can provide forces varying in time with the following optional variables:

+* `loadFactorsFunc` (optional): function that defines forces applied on the structure variable in time. [default: t]
+* `userLoadsFileName` (optional): filename of `.m` function file provided by the user that can be used to apply other forces varying.

 ### Cross-section parameters